Americans Roll In Olympic Beach Volleyball Debut

-Gail Castro and Deb Richardson defeated Debora Schoon-Kadjik and Lisette Van de Ven of the Netherlands by the same score.
+Winning by an identical score were Americans Gail Castro and Deb Richardson, who played Debora Schoon-Kadjik and Lisette Van de Ven of the Netherlands.

-The other U.S. duo, Barbra Fontana Harris and Linda Hanley, used some overpowering serves to pull away to a 15-8 victory over Norway's Merita Bernsten and Ragni Hestad.
+The third U.S. duo, Hanley and Barbra Fontana Harris, used some overpowering serves to pull away to a 15-8 victory over Norway’s Merita Bernsten and Ragni Hestad.

-The victory set up Hanley and Fontana Harris, the No. 4 seeds, for a meeting today against Brazil's fifth-seeded Monica Rodrigues and Adriana Samuel.
-They had to fend off three match points and rally for a 17-15 victory over Italy's Maria Solazzi and Consuelo Turetta.
+It set up Hanley and Fontana Harris, the No. 4 seeds, for a meeting Wednesday against Brazil’s fifth-seeded Monica Rodrigues and Adriana Samuel.
+They had to fend off three match points and rally for a 17-15 victory over Italy’s Maria Solazzi and Consuelo Turetta.

 The top-seeded women, Brazil’s Sandra Pires and Jackie Silva, were 15-2 winners over Indonesia’s Eta Berta Kaize and Timy Yudhani.